Reviews

 This puts its foot down in flavour terms but it has its hands firmly at the wheel, and feels in complete control at all times.
 Grilled peaches, woodsmoke and cedarwood characters are the main drivers of flavour though there are grapefruit, apple and pear nuances if you look.
 There’s texture here, and there’s excellent thrust through the finish.

-Reviewed by Campbell Mattinson
+Rating 94 by Campbell Mattinson

 Estate Chardonnay 2024